electricgecko/MARK/readme.md

 	- M A R K folders are file system folders
 	- Files are renamed by the date/time they were saved so they keep their order even when used outside of M A R K
 	- Thumbnail images are easily identifiable by file name prefix
+- There is an <a href="https://www.are.na/malte-muller/m-a-r-k">Are.na channel</a> documenting pleasing visual moments from M A R K instances.

 ## Alpha version constraints
 - You need to host M A R K on your own (LAMP-) server.
 For now, the installation process involves uploading the package and changing some php files (see *installation*).